moleculerjs/database/docs/README.md

     }
 }
 ```
 Imagine that, the author updates his name to "Mr. John Doe" in the `users` service.
 But if he gets the post response, he will see still his old name because the response comes from the `posts` service cache.
-The changes happened in the `users` service, but the `posts` doesn't know about it.
+The changes happened in the `users` service, but the `posts` service doesn't know about it.

 To avoid it, you should subscribe to the cache cleaning events of the dependent services.